unified-doc/unified-doc/spec.md

 Compiles `content` into output results that is stored on a [`vfile`][vfile].
 Renderers can use the compiled results to render the document.
 Compiled results are defined and configured by assigning a specific `compiler` to the `doc`.
 More details on [`compilers`](#compiler) is provided in a later section.

 ### `doc.file(extension?: string): FileData`
-Supports easy ways to convert between file formats by providing a supported `extension` argument (e.g. source file, `.html`, `.txt`, `.uni`).
+Supports easy ways to convert between file formats by providing a supported `extension` argument (e.g. source file, `.html`, `.txt`).
 File data for the provided extension is returned.
 The formal spec for `FileData` is provided below.

 ```ts
 interface FileData {